-3.1.1 All requests for applications for appointment to the Medical Staff and requests for clinical privileges will be forwarded to the Medical Staff Office.
-Upon receipt of the request, the Medical Staff Office will provide the applicant an application package, which will include a complete set or overview of the Medical Staff Bylaws or reference to an electronic source for this information.
-This package will enumerate the eligibility requirements for Medical Staff Membership and/or privileges and a list of expectations of performance for individuals granted Medical Staff Membership or privileges.
+3.1.1 All requests for applications for appointment to the Medical Staff and requests for clinical privileges will be forwarded to the Medical Staff office.
+Upon receipt of the request, the Medical Staff office will provide the applicant an application package, which will include a complete set or overview of the Medical Staff bylaws or reference to an electronic source for this information.
+This package will enumerate the eligibility requirements for Medical Staff membership and/or privileges and a list of expectations of performance for individuals granted Medical Staff membership or privileges (if such expectations have been adopted by the Medical Staff).